nero/dotconfig/README.md

 - XDG_RUNTIME_DIR:
   Location for sockets, fifo's and pid files.
 - ENV:
-  Location of the rc file for interactive POSIX shells.
+  Location of the env file for interactive shells.

+The PATH variable is updated to contain the `bin` directory.

+Bash and Zsh have own entrypoints, they are automatically set up as symlinks by the `./install` script if the respective shell is configured as login shell.

-## Per-machine overrides
+### Per-machine overrides

-Machine-specific fixes are placed in `env.d/` or `profile.d/`.
+Machine-specific fixes can be placed in `env.d/` or `profile.d/`.

-## Use in shell scripts
+### Use in shell scripts

 Shell scripts started from background daemons like cron or init won't have the environment variables resulting from the login process and `profile`.
 Appending `-l` to the end of their shebang line will cause the executing shell to undergo this process and, in turn, also load the settings from `profile`.

-## Xorg sessions
+## Xorg with startx

-Depending on the setup, i either create `.xinitrc` as a symlink to `.config/xinitrc`, or create a custom `.xsession` file.
-`xsession` implements whatever is necessary to load my environment and chains to `xinitrc`.
+For this to work, a symlink `~/.xinitrc` pointing to the `xinitrc` file needs to be created.

 `xinitrc` does alot of things: